Figuring out how to transfer a prescription to another pharmacy may seem complicated.

 How Long Does a Prescription Transfer Take?

-Once you have requested a transfer, it can take anywhere between a couple hours to a couple days for the prescription to be transferred.
-Most will be on the shorter side of this and almost all will happen within a day.
+Most will be on the shorter side of this and almost all will happen within 24 hours.

-If the process is taking a while or you want to speed it up for any reason, you can always call your old pharmacy personally.
+However, if the process is taking a while or you need to speed it up for any reason, you can always call your old pharmacy personally.

-Your pharmacy is legally required to comply if you request it.
+Your existing pharmacy is legally required to comply if you request a prescription transfer.

 Can I Fill a Prescription at Any Pharmacy?